Frequently Asked Questions

 What will my life be like after the surgery?

 Bariatric surgery is not a quick fix.
-It’s an ongoing journey toward transforming your health through lifestyle changes.
+Its an ongoing journey toward transforming your health through lifestyle changes.
 After surgery, you will feel satisfied and fuller with less food.
 Positive changes in your body, your weight, and your health will occur, if you maintain the diet and exercise routines recommended by your bariatric program.

 How often will I be able to eat?